Resources & Emergency Protocol

 What to do if you experience an immigration-related emergency, such as:

-- Detainment at U.S. port of entry like airports (note: do not sign anything.
+• Detainment at US port of entry like airports (note: do not sign anything.
 Politely ask an immigration officer if you can call Emory ISSS or your home country consulate)

-If during normal office hours (8:30 a.m.–5 p.m.), call ISSS at 404.727.3300.
+During normal office hours (8:30 a.m.–5 p.m.), call ISSS at 404.727.3300.

-If outside of regular office hours, call the Emory Police Department at 404.727.6111 and their dispatcher will connect you with an ISSS staff member.
+Outside of regular office hours, call the Emory Police Department at 404.727.6111 and their dispatcher will connect you with an ISSS staff member.

 Other emergencies